 Writers at their best are in dialogue with their readers; without the imagination, art, attention, and heart that readers bring to books, our characters would languish, our stories would never be heard.

 I do think about you.
 I do wish you well.
-And in these pages I'll try my best to write as though we're sitting across from each other, engaged in a lively chat over cups of tea, glasses of wine, or double-tall-two-pump-sugar-free-hazelnut-soy lattes.
+And in these pages I'll try my best to write as though we're sitting across from each other, engaged in a lively chat over cups of tea, glasses of wine, or double-tall-two-pump-sugar-free-hazelnut-almond milk lattes.

 Again, thank you for coming, and for your willingness to be part of the conversation.
 Stay as long as you like.
 Come back often.
 The door is always open.